How To Optimize Your Results With Low MW Proteins

 - Western Blot Troubleshooting: High Background

 - Western Blot Troubleshooting: Weak/No Signal & Other

-At extreme ends of the Molecular weight (MW) spectrum, regular SDS-PAGE and Western blotting techniques suffer from limitations: poor separation, signal reduction, or even a total absence of target bands.
-Low MW proteins (<20 kDa) modifications can be employed when handling these proteins to improve their retention and resolution.
+At extreme ends of the molecular weight (MW) spectrum, regular SDS-PAGE and Western blotting techniques suffer from limitations: poor separation, signal reduction, or even a total absence of target bands.
+When blotting for low MW proteins (<20 kDa), protocol modifications can be employed to improve their retention and resolution.

 The difference in separation capabilities of glycine and tricine gels is attributed to the differing properties of the glycine and tricine compounds, such as their pK values and ionic mobility.
 Tricine is more optimal for the separation of low MW proteins because it “stacks” proteins into more uniform bands.
 A tricine based stacking layer shifts the upper stacking limit down to as low as 30 kDa for the first stack,1 preventing overloading at the interface between the gel layers.

 |Ref: 1.
 H Schägger and G von Jagow.
 Tricine-sodium dodecyl sulfate-polyacrylamide gel electrophoresis for the separation of proteins in the range from 1 to 100 kDa.
 Anal Biochem.
 1987;166(2):368–79.

 As well as ensuring the optimum separation of low MW proteins, you also need to take care at the protein transfer stage.
 Low MW proteins are susceptible to “over transfer” – loss of sample due to lack of retention by the transfer membrane and/or too-rapid transfer.